About the pre-med course

 Why study Medicine in Europe?

-Many students are finding that applying to medical school has become increasingly difficult, due to high fees and increased competition for limited places.
+Many students are finding that applying to medical school in their local country has become increasingly difficult, due to high fees and increased competition for limited places.
 Attending a medical study program in English in Europe has become an increasingly popular option, giving students unique cultural experiences, as well as a smoother application process.

 By studying medicine in English in Europe, you receive the same high-quality education as found elsewhere, while achieving your dream of studying medicine.